 Sumo wrestlers eat what is known as chankonabe.
 There is no set recipe for this uniquely Japanese stew as long as its rich in calories and protein.
 Each sumo stable has its own variety of chankonabe and it gets served twice a day.
 A wrestler will start his day training on an empty stomach and then eat large portions of this stew followed by a nap.
-Many of those who retired from the sport have opened restaurants specializing in their own unique variety of chankonabe.
+Many of those who retired from the sport have opened restaurants specializing in their own unique variety of the dish.

 And if you ever get to watch a live sumo match at a stadium, you will notice that they exclusively serve a type of chicken chankonabe because it’s believed that a rikishi should always be standing on two legs like a chicken.

-The average competitor weighs around 326lbs (148kg).
-There are many who are below and above this average.
-Interestingly, the title of heaviest sumo wrestler goes to Yamamotoyama Ryuta who weighed a staggering 584lb (265kg).
+The average competitor weighs around 326lbs (148kg), but many are below and above this average.
+Interestingly, the title of heaviest sumo wrestler goes to Yamamotoyama Ryuta, who weighed a staggering 584lb (265kg).
 Yamamotoyama also held the title for being the heaviest person in Japan.

 Throwing salt onto the dohyo is a Shinto ritual which purifies the ring.
 It’s also believed to protect the wrestler from any injuries which may occur during the bout.

 Famous sumo wrestlers

-There are literally hundreds of rikishi with most of them being Japanese and Mongolian.
+There are literally hundreds of rikishi with most of them being either Japanese or Mongolian.
 Here we will list some popular Japanese wrestlers from the past and present.

 Goeido Gotaro was born as Sawai Gotaro on April 6, 1986 in Osaka, Japan.
 He has been practicing wrestling since his first day of primary school and started competing professionally in January, 2005.
 Goeido weighs 355lb (161kg), is a member of the Sakaigawa stable and reached the top of the ranks in September, 2014.
-He is well known for his techniques which consists mostly of grappling and neck-throwing as opposed to pushing.
+He is well known for his techniques which consists mostly of grappling and neck-throwing as opposed to regular pushing tactics.
 He is still an active wrestler and continues to compete to this day.